-As of September 30, 2013, our principal sources of liquidity consisted of cash and cash equivalents of \$88.3 million, short-term marketable securities of \$38.4 million, cash we expect to generate from operations, and our \$100.0 million revolving credit line, which is committed until November 2016, a portion of which is available to be drawn subject to compliance with applicable covenants.
+As of March 31, 2015, our principal sources of liquidity consisted of cash and cash equivalents of \$114.1 million, cash we expect to generate from operations, and our \$50.0 million revolving credit line, which is committed until November 2016, a portion of which is available to be drawn subject to compliance with applicable covenants.
 Our cash and cash equivalents are maintained in highly liquid investments with remaining maturities of 90 days or less at the time of purchase.
 We believe our cash equivalents are liquid and accessible.

-Our short-term and long-term liquidity requirements primarily arise from our working capital requirements, debt service on our \$87.5 million term loan balance at September 30, 2013, and acquisitions from time to time.
-Our primary operating cash requirements include the payment of media costs, personnel costs, costs of information technology systems and office facilities.
+Our short-term and long-term liquidity requirements primarily arise from our working capital requirements, debt service on our \$65.0 million term loan balance at March 31, 2015, and acquisitions from time to time.
+Our primary operating cash requirements include the payment of media costs, personnel costs, costs of information technology systems, and office facilities.
 Our ability to fund these requirements will depend on our future cash flows, which are determined, in part, by future operating performance and are, therefore, subject to prevailing global macroeconomic conditions and financial, business and other factors, some of which are beyond our control, and also our ability to access our credit facility.
-Even though we may not need additional funds, we may still elect to obtain additional debt or equity securities or draw down on or increase our borrowing capacity under our current credit facility for other reasons.
+Even though we may not need additional funds to fund anticipated liquidity requirements, we may still elect to obtain additional debt or equity financing or draw down on or increase our borrowing capacity under our current credit facility for other reasons.

-We believe that our existing cash, cash equivalents, short-term marketable securities, cash generated from operations and our available borrowings under the credit facility will be sufficient to satisfy our currently anticipated cash requirements through at least the next 12 months.
+We believe that our existing cash, cash equivalents, cash generated from operations, and our available borrowings under the credit facility will be sufficient to satisfy our currently anticipated cash requirements through at least the next 12 months.